fstrub95/Autoencoders_cf/README.md

 The default behavior will try to predict the rating of the dataset movieLens-1M.
 (90% training, 10% rating)

-The following option are also available:
+The following options are also available:
 ```
 -file         The relative path to your data file.
 Default = ../data/movieLens/ratings-1M.dat
+-fileType     The data file format (jester/movieLens/classic)   Default = movieLens
+-ratio        The training ratio                                Default = 0.9
 -conf         The relative path to the lua configuration file.
 Default = config.template.lua
--ratio        The training ratio                                Default = 0.9
+-out          The path to store the final matrix (csv)          Default = ../out.csv
--fileType     The data file format (jester/movieLens/classic)   Default = movieLens
 -seed         The random seed                                   Default = 1234
--out          The path to store the final matrix (csv)          Default = ..
 ```

 One may also change the learninf process or the network architecture by using the file config.template.lua